wuod-abudo16/swahili-nlp-preprocessor/README.md

-# Classifying Women's Economic Narratives: A Small-Scale, Explainable NLP Prototype
+Classifying Women's Economic Narratives: A Small-Scale, Explainable NLP Prototype

-**Submitted by: Samson Odhiambo (Wuod Abudo)
+Submitted by: Samson Odhiambo
-**For:** FemDigiNomics — NLP and AI Intern application Files in this sample: `annotated_narratives.csv` (data), `classify_narratives.py` (code), `run_output.txt` (a real run of the pipeline against this data), this document (methodology and discussion)
+For: FemDigiNomics — NLP and AI Intern application Files in this sample: `annotated_narratives.csv` (data), `classify_narratives.py` (code), `run_output.txt` (a real run of the pipeline against this data), this document (methodology and discussion)

 ---